 The stock market has experienced and may continue to experience, fluctuations that significantly impact the market prices of securities issued by many companies.
 Market fluctuations could adversely affect Midland's stock price.
 These fluctuations have often been unrelated or disproportionate to the operating performance of particular companies.
-These broad market fluctuations, as well as general economic, systematic, political and market conditions, such as recessions, loss of investor confidence, interest rate changes, or international currency fluctuations, may negatively affect the market price of Midland's common stock.
-Moreover, Midland's operating period to period the period the period the period to period use to the risk factors set forth herein.
+These broad market fluctuations, as well as general economic, systematic, political and market conditions, such as recessions, loss of investor confidence, interest rate changes, or international currency fluctuations, may negatively affect the market price of Midland's common stock, Moreover, Midland's operating results may fluctuate and vary from period to period due to the risk factors set forth herein.
 As a result, period-to-period comparisons should not be relied upon as an indication of future performance.
-Midland's stock price could fluctuate significantly in response to Midland's operating results or financial position.
+Midland's stock price could fluctuate significantly in response to Midland's quarterly or annual results, annual projections and the impact of these risk factors on Midland's operating results or financial position.